 Just like bridal fashion and wedding dresses, grooms suits have come a long way in the last couple of years.
 More and more of our real grooms are embracing their own personal style on their wedding day and opting for a suit, jacket or waistcoat that reflects their personality.
-We’ve rounded up some of our favourite looks for 2020 and beyond to inspire all grooms out there just how stylish you could look too.
+We've rounded up some of our favourite looks to inspire all grooms out there just how stylish you could look too.
+And if you're looking for somewhere to find your suit, make sure to have a look at our recommended suppliers.

 A patterned wedding suit is possibly the boldest choice a groom could make when choosing their wedding outfit, but if Sam 1's blue patterned blazer and Sam 2's full floral suit are anything to go by you'll be making the right kind of statement!
 Both of them totally look at ease in their choices, and complement the wedding venue and decor perfectly.